-- Sterilize Your Pots before Re-Use: Before you start over again with a new crop, always clean your containers my rinsing and draining them.
+Sterilize Your Pots Before Reuse: Before you start over again with a new crop, always clean your containers by rinsing and draining them.
 A bleach solution with a 1:9 ratio of bleach to water can get the job done.

-- Don’t Re-Use Potting Soil: Although you might think you’re recycling by using your potting mix again, it’s not a good idea.
-First of all, all the nutrients from the soil are gone because they have been used.
+Don’t Re-Use Potting Soil: Although you might think you’re recycling by using your potting mix again, it’s not a good idea.
+First of all, all the soil nutrients are gone because the previous crop has used them.
 Secondly, plant pathogens can lurk in the soil, damaging your new crop.

-- Remember that Your Pots Are Portable!
-One of the beauties of container gardening is that you can move the pots around; they don’t have to stay on the windowsill forever.
-If parts of your house get different temperatures and drafts than others, consider moving the containers around once in a while to increase your final yield.
+Remember that Your Pots Are Portable!
+One of the beauties of container gardening is that you can move the pots around.
+They don’t have to stay on the windowsill forever!
+If parts of your house get different temperatures and drafts than others, consider moving the containers around occasionally.
+This simple step could increase your final yield.

 Final Thoughts on Cannabis Container Gardening

-So, there you have it.
-Container gardening is a good method of growing cannabis for cultivators lacking space and those who are completely new to the activity.
+Container gardening is a good method of growing cannabis for cultivators lacking space and novices.
 It isn’t remarkably challenging to run a container garden, but you know what they say: Practice makes perfect!

 The more experience you have, the more successful your garden will be.
-It might take a bit of trial and error to hit the nail on the head, but a few mistakes here and there will eventually lead you to a great harvest.
+It might take some trial and error, but a few minor mistakes will eventually lead you to a great harvest.

-Make sure you check out our other cannabis growing guides to learn how to care for your strain, and you’ll be cultivating high yields in no time.
+Make sure you check out our other cannabis growing guides, and you’ll be cultivating high yields in no time.